Dominexis/Project-Run-2/README.md

 - `plot_on`: This function will run when a player enters your plot after there was no one in it.
 Use this to initialize your plot (create scoreboard objectives, spawn entities, prepare the blocks, etc.).
 - `plot_off`: This function will run when the last player leaves your plot, leaving it empty.
 Use this to completely reset your plot (remove laggy entities, return blocks to the way they were originally, etc.).
 - `tick_plot`: This function will run every tick while there are players in your plot.
 - `enter`: This function will run as a player who enters your plot.
+This also runs as players that log into your plot.
 - `exit`: This function will run as a player who exits your plot.
 Make sure you remove any tags, items, effects etc. from them when they leave.
+This runs as players when they log back in after having been in your plot.

 While the functions `plot_on`, `plot_off`, and `tick` run, every entity (other than spectating players) will have the tag `pr.target`.
 Use this tag in every target selector (other than `@s`) to ensure that your plot does not interfere with any other plot.
 Avoid referencing other entities in the `enter` and `exit` functions.